Dave Dictor: Career

-Dave Dictor is the front man for MDC, a punk rock band formed in 1979 in Austin, Texas.
-Among the first wave of bands to define the sound and style of American hardcore punk, MDC originally formed as The Stains and periodically changed the meaning of "MDC" - the most frequent being Millions of Dead Cops.
+In 1979, Dictor formed the Reejex, which morphed into a band called the Stains, with long-term musical partner Ron Posner.
+This later evolved into MDC in the fall of 1981.
+Dictor and MDC later relocated to San Francisco, California in 1982 and finally to Portland, Oregon in 1995.
+The band gave various projects different names with the MDC moniker, including Millions Of Dead Cops, Multi Death Corporation, Millions Of Dead Children, and Millions Of Damn Christians.

 The band's lyrical content expresses radical left political views and has proven influential within the punk subculture.

 MDC released material through ex-Dead Kennedys singer Jello Biafra's independent label Alternative Tentacles.
 In the 1990s, vocalist Dave Dictor published editorials for the internationally distributed fanzine Maximumrocknroll.
 MDC's initial run ended in 1995, and the band spent five years on hiatus, before returning in 2000 with some new band members.